-Level NZQA Standard Credits Credits PI SI S&C S&C M&T C&I С UE Literacv vel 1 Level Code Standard Orcuits 0.
-Odo III CLI Odi ŭ Wr R Lit Num 3 AS91475 v1 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas.
-6 √ ✓ 3 AS91476 v1 Create and deliver a fluent and coherent oral text which develops, sustains and structures ideas.
+Level NZQA NZQA Standard Credits PI PI SI S&C M&T C&I С UE Literacy Level 1 Code Wr R Lit Num 3 AS91475 v1 Produce a selection of fluent and coherent writing which develops, sustains, and structures ideas.
+6 ~ < 3 AS91476 v1 Create and deliver a fluent and coherent oral text which develops, sustains and structures ideas.
 3 √ 3 AS91479 v1 Develop an informed understanding of literature and/or language using critical texts.
 4 ✓ √ 3 AS91480 v1 Respond critically to significant aspects of visual and/or oral texts through close reading, supported by evidence 3 √